 Beaches, leisure and culture – the Athens Riviera has it all and being a mere 30-45 minute cab ride away from the centre, making it the perfect place to base oneself when in this city.

-As you can imagine, given the area’s luxury reputation, all hotels on the Athens Riviera are of a luxury standard, albeit different stages of luxury.
+As you can imagine, given the area’s luxury reputation, all hotels along the Athens Riviera are of a luxury standard, albeit different stages of luxury.

-Athens Beach Hotels – Four Season Astir Palace
+Luxury Athens Beach Hotel – Four Season Astir Palace

 We’ll start with the most ostentatious and, in my opinion, the one to really treat yourself to if you have the finances.